Ryohei Sakaguchi: Career

-muta Racing INGING (2020–2021)

-Following his one-off outing for Team Mach in 2019, Sakaguchi returned to full-time competition in 2020, joining muta Racing INGING alongside Kazuto Kotaka.
-Sakaguchi scored two podiums, at Suzuka and at the season-finale at Fuji.

 With Inging Motorsport merging their GT300 operations with Cars Tokai Dream28 ahead of the 2021 season, Sakaguchi joined Hiroki Katoh at the newly-rebranded muta Racing INGING.
 At Motegi, Sakaguchi scored his maiden win in GT300 by taking advantage of a mid-race safety car.

-Arnage Racing (2022)

 In early 2022, Sakaguchi joined Arnage Racing, alongside Masaki Kano, Ryosei Yamashita and Takeshi Suehiro.
 Sakaguchi scored his only points of the season by finishing seventh at the fourth round of the season at Fuji.

-Pacific Racing Team (2023–)

 After his stint at Arnage Racing, Sakaguchi returned to Pacific Racing Team after a seven year hiatus, alongside Liang Jiatong.
 At the second Suzuka round, Sakaguchi finished 11th, which would be the team's best result of the season.
 In 2024, Sakaguchi returned to Pacific Racing Team, teaming up with Yusuke Tomibayashi.
 Sakaguchi scored a best result of 12th at Fuji.
 Ahead of the 2025 season, it was announced that Sakaguchi would return to Pacific Racing Team, alongside the returning Tomibayashi and Yuta Fujiwara.
+Racing in all but two rounds, Sakaguchi scored a best result of fifth at Okayama en route to a 26th-place points finish.

+In 2026, Sakaguchi left Pacific Racing Team as he primarily raced in the ST-Q class of Super Taikyu for Mazda Spirit Racing.